danmbrown/city-of-whispers/Magistrate.md

 ## Moves
 - Turn up the Heat
 - Reveal a rival or a Tie
 - Disrupt someone's routine
+- Put them in conflict with their faction
+- Have the city betray them
 - Make offers they can't refuse
 - Take them to a new neighborhood
 - Reveal a mysterious aspect of the city
 - Issue a request from an unlikely place
--   Attract unwanted attention -- the public, a rival faction, or a powerful person
+- Reveal unwanted attention -- the public, a rival faction, or a powerful person
 - Reveal an unwelcome truth
--   Show signs of an approaching threat
--   Use up their resources
 - Turn their move back on them
 - Separate them
 - Give an opportunity that fits their abilities
 - Show a downside to their connection to the city
 - Offer an opportunity, with or without cost
--   Put someone in a spot
 - Tell them the requirements or consequences and ask